iranzo/cv/index.md

 - deployment of new solutions based on Red Hat Enterprise Linux and integration of third-party tools to fit customer needs
 - tailoring of OS to retail environment (P.O.S. and server infrastructure) for inventory, management, administration, RPM packaging, configuration management (puppet), system provisioning (cobbler), cutting down on installation sizes and times.
 - Automation of process to reduce human intervention and failures in setting up new systems for shops (firmware versions, configuration, etc) - OS Upgrades and evolutions deployed in a unattended and automatic way
-- LiveCD creation for bare-metal deployment and advanded system restore for disaster recovery
+- Live CD creation for bare-metal deployment and advanced system restore for disaster recovery

 Datacenter: